Sir William Cope, 2nd Baronet: Career

 Cope graduated from Queen's College at the University of Oxford.

 In 1614, Cope joined a syndicate led by Lord Treasurer Thomas Howard, 1st Earl of Suffolk and London alderman Sir William Cockayne, which was involved in selling licenses to export wool.
 In 1617, Cope proposed the establishment of clothing and manufacturing industries in Ireland.
 The following year, in 1618, Cope invested in The Honourable The Irish Society.

 Cope inherited the lease for the Custom House Quay in the City London from his father, and uncle Sir Walter Cope.

 Cope served as Commissioner of Oyer and Terminer for the Oxford Circuit from 1617 to 1625.
 He was a Subsidy Commissioner for Oxfordshire during 1621–1622 and again in 1624.
 In 1634, he was appointed as Commissioner of Sewers for Berkshire and Oxfordshire.

-He served as a Justice of the Peace for Oxfordshire from 1614 to 1625 and again from 1630 to 1636.
-Additionally, he held the position of Master of Armory from 1615 to 1628.

 In 1604, he was elected Member of Parliament for Banbury.
 He was re-elected MP for Banbury in 1614.
 On 8 August 1615 he was admitted to Lincoln's Inn.
 He was High Sheriff of Oxfordshire from 1619 to 1620.
 In 1621 he was elected MP for Oxfordshire and for Banbury.
 He was elected MP for Oxfordshire in 1624 and again for Banbury in 1625.